-- the registration details of the day centre - written and verbal communication received since the previous care inspection - the previous care inspection report and quality improvement plan (QIP) - pre-inspection assessment audit
+- the registration details of the day centre

+- written and verbal communication received since the previous care inspection

+- incident notifications that highlighted that no incidents had been notified to RQIA since the last care inspection on 2 February 2018

+- the previous care inspection report

+- pre-inspection assessment audit.

-During the inspection, the inspector met with the registered manager, day care worker, two support workers and ten service users.
-The day care worker was provided with ten questionnaires to distribute to service users/relatives for their completion.
+During the inspection, the inspector met with the registered manager, two project workers and eight service users.
+The registered manager was provided with ten questionnaires to distribute to service users/relatives for their completion.
 The questionnaires asked for service user and relatives' views regarding the service, and requested their return to RQIA.
-Ten service users' questionnaires were returned to RQIA.
+Four service users' and/or relatives questionnaires were returned to RQIA.
 The content of the questionnaires is discussed in the main body of the report.

-At the request of the inspector, the day care worker was asked to display a poster within the day centre.
+At the request of the inspector, the registered manager was asked to display a poster within the day centre.
 The poster invited staff to provide their views electronically to RQIA regarding the quality of service provision.
 No responses were received within the timescale requested.

-The inspector requested that the day care worker place a 'Have we missed you' card in a prominent position in the day care setting to allow service users and relatives who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision.
+The inspector requested that the registered manager place a 'Have we missed you' card in a prominent position in the day care setting to allow service users and relatives who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision.
 No responses were received.
-An RQIA information leaflet 'how can I raise a concern about an independent health and social care service' was also provided to the day care worker to be displayed in the day care setting for service users.
+An RQIA information leaflet 'how can I raise a concern about an independent health and social care service' was also provided to the registered manager to be displayed in the day care setting for service users.